An Information-theoretic Approach to Machine-oriented Music Summarization: Results

-According to relative entropy of the log-mel features on $E$, the beginning section is the best performing continuous baseline for all summary durations, except for 2s and 3s summaries where it is outperformed by every other summarizer.
-The Gaussian sampler is still the best summarizer for all summary durations. \MMR~is still the second best summarizer for almost all summary durations.
+Figure \ref{fig:kl-logmel-regression} shows the information loss (logarithmic scale) according to the distribution of log-mel features on $E$.
+The beginning section is the best continuous baseline for all summary durations, except for 2s and 3s summaries where it is outperformed by every other summarizer.
+The Gaussian sampler (0.05 $F$, $M$) is still the best summarizer for all durations.

-According to the accuracy on music genre classification, \AvS{} is the best performing baseline for all summary durations shown.
-The best performing fixed segment baseline is the middle section.
-However, this is not always true, as the end section baseline outperforms both the beginning and middle sections for summary durations greater than 40s (not shown in the table).
-The Gaussian sampler is the best performing summarization method for all summary durations except for 20s and 25s.
+Figure \ref{fig:accuracy-classification} shows the music genre classification accuracy on $G$. \ac{AvS} (0.50 $F$) is the best baseline for all durations shown.
+The best fixed segment baseline is the middle section.
+However, this is not always true, as the end section baseline outperforms both the beginning and middle sections for durations greater than 40s (not shown in the table).
+The Gaussian sampler(0.05 $F$, $M$) is the best performing summarization method for all summary durations except for 20s and 25s.
 Note that 30s Gaussian sampler summaries are more discriminative than the full songs themselves and that 5s summaries are more discriminative than almost every other summaries including fixed segment baselines up to 120s, except for 110s end sections (88.96\% accuracy).
-With the exception of 5s summaries, \MMR~is still the second best summarization method.

-According to \MSE~and to $R^2$, on music emotion regression, \AvS{} is the best performing continuous baseline, except for 5s summaries where it is outperformed by the middle section.
-The Gaussian sampler is the best summarizer for all summary sizes and there is no clear second best.
+Figures \ref{fig:mse-regression} and \ref{fig:r2-regression} show the music emotion regression \ac{MSE} and $R^2$, respectively, on $E$. \ac{AvS} (0.50 $F$ and 0.10 $F$ for \ac{MSE} and $R^2$, respectively) is the best continuous baseline, except for 5s where it is outperformed by the middle section.
+The Gaussian sampler (0.10 $F$) is the best for all summary durations.